 Don’t worry if these state no-fault laws seem confusing – they’re a complex area of law.
-If you have questions – get in touch, we pursue passenger injury claims every day, and we’re happy to help our clients understand what the next step should be.
+If you have questions – get in touch.
+We pursue passenger injury claims every day, and we’re happy to help our clients understand what the next step should be.

-When you talk to someone here at Prosper Shaked Accident Injury Attorneys PA, we’ll help you decide if PIP will adequately cover the medicals bills you have incurred – along with any pain and suffering you’ve had to endure.
+When you talk to someone here at Prosper Shaked Accident Injury Attorneys PA, we’ll help you decide if PIP will adequately cover the medical bills you have incurred and any pain and suffering you’ve had to endure.
 It is extremely unlikely that PIP will cover all your medical expenses.

-For passengers who have sustained serious injuries – Florida no-fault rules may not apply, and you may be able to go outside this standard way of doing things to file a claim against the at-fault driver.
+For passengers who have sustained serious injuries – Florida no-fault rules may not apply, and you may be able to go outside this standard way to file a claim against the at-fault driver.
 If this is likely to be the case, we’ll make sure you’re fully informed when you call us for your free consultation and case review.

 If you do not receive an examination within these 14 days, the insurance policy provider can legally deny your personal injury claim.
-It’s absolutely crucial that you don’t miss out on compensation you might be owed because of legal loopholes relating to insurance policies.
+It’s crucial that you don’t miss out on compensation you might be owed because of legal loopholes relating to insurance policies.

 How Can a Florida Car Accident Attorney Help Passengers?

 It wasn’t your accident, it wasn’t your car, but you suffered like everyone else.
 You deserve to collect compensation for what you’ve endured.
 This includes collecting money for medical expenses, lost wages and earnings, and pain and suffering.

 An auto accident attorney can represent you if you wish to pursue a personal injury claim against the at-fault driver.
 They can guide you, the passenger, through the legal process, including filing the necessary paperwork, negotiating with insurance companies, and representing you in court.